PerfectlySoft/PerfectDocs/guide/routing.md

 ### Further Information

-For more information and examples of URL routing, please see the [URL Routing](https://github.com/PerfectExamples/Perfect-URLRouting) example application.
+For more information and examples of URL routing, see the [URL Routing](https://github.com/PerfectExamples/Perfect-URLRouting) example application.